brand0j/Election-Analysis/README.md

 ## Election Audit Summary

 Thankfully the code we have written is reusable for implementation in future elections since we are reading in data from a csv file.
 This could be used in a general election by switching from counties to states as long as the csv file contains election data for multiple states.
+Theoretically we should be able to have the user input their own vote.
+For example, if we wanted to get an idea of future elections before they take place, we could have voters write in their votes, store it to a csv file, then analyze the corresponding data.
+This would be extremely useful in identifying which areas of the state/country require more attention to secure more votes before the final election.